Vuciy/provider-directory/README.md

 How to run the project
-    - Project is tested using MySQL
+    - Project is tested using MySQL.

     Commands
         - composer install
         - npm run insatll
         - php artisan migrate --seed
         - php artisan optimize
-        - npm run dev / npm run build if no plans to edit vue js code
+        - npm run dev      # For development
+        - npm run build    # If you do not plan to edit Vue.js code /production
         - php artisan serve

     Test commands